-Program Directors Survey: ASCO administered a survey to program directors in 2007.
-In March 2009, the findings were published in the Journal of Oncology Practice in an article entitled Oncology Workforce: Results of the ASCO 2007 Program Directors Survey.
+ASCO administered a survey to program directors in 2007.
+In March 2009, the findings from the survey were published in the Journal of Oncology Practice in an article entitled, Oncology Workforce: Results of the ASCO 2007 Program Directors Survey.

 External Workforce Initiatives

-IOM Workshop on Oncology Workforce: On October 20-21, 2008 the Institute of Medicine (IOM) National Cancer Policy Forumhosted a workforce conference: Ensuring Quality Cancer Care through the Oncology Workforce: Sustaining Research and Care in the 21st Century.
+- Institute of Medicine (IOM) National Cancer Policy Forum conference: Ensuring Quality Cancer Care through the Oncology Workforce: Sustaining Research and Care in the 21st Century.
 Dr. Dean Bajorin and Dr. Michael Goldstein, co-chairs of ASCO’s Workforce Advisory Group, participated in the panel discussions.

 - ASCO Statement to Senate HELP Committee: ASCO submitted a statement to the Senate Health, Education, Labor, and Pensions Committee hearing on health care workforce issues on February 12, 2008.
 Additional information on the hearing is available on the Committee's website.